pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/manage/ingress/pach-ui-ingress.md

       in the `Ingress` resource `.yaml`.
       - Do not create routes (`paths`) with `dash`.
       Pachyderm UI will not load.

 ## Browse
-Connect to your Pachyderm UI: http://dash.localhost/app/
+Connect to your Pachyderm UI: http://dash.localhost/app/.
+You are all set!

 !!!
 Info
       If you choose to run your websocket server on a different host/port, adjust your rules accordingly.